 The Master of Arts in Intercultural Studies requires the successful completion of 96 quarter units.
 The courses in the curriculum consist of All-Seminary Core Requirements (28 Units), MAIS Core Requirements (24 units), Practicum (8 units), and Electives (36 units).
 A typical class is 4 units.
-Students can complete this degree in two years of full-time study, or may extend the program over a longer period of part-time study.
+Flexible plans to study allow you to complete the Master of Arts in Theology and Ministry according to your needs.
+You can complete all requirements for the degree on the Pasadena campus or a combination of Fuller campuses.
+You can combine online (up to 72 units) and campus classes, or you can remain in your context by studying primarily online, with just three one-week sessions (6 classes, 24 units) at a Fuller campus in Hybrid+ classes.
+Each Hybrid+ classes onsists of nine weeks of online study plus one week of face-to-face study at a campus.
+Hybrid+ classes are scheduled so that you can complete the on-campus portions of two classes in the same one-week period.

-Seminary Core Requirements 28 u
+Seminary Core Requirements

 NT500 New Testament Introduction

 OT500 Writings as Introduction to the Old Testament

-CH504 or CH506 Modern Church History or American Church H listory
+CH504 or CH506 Modern Church History or American Church History

 ET501 Christian Ethics

 MC500 Church and Mission in Global Contexts

 MT501 Doing Theology in Global Contexts

 FS510 Human Development in Context

-MAIS Requireme ents 24 units
+MAIS Requirements

 MT500 Biblical Theology of Mission

 MD500 Globalization, the Poor, and Christian Mission

 MB501 Insights for Cultural Understanding